Larkin Seiple

-Larkin Seiple (born 1985) is an American cinematographer.
-He worked with Jon Watts on Cop Car (2015) and Wolfs (2024) and with the director duo Daniels on Swiss Army Man (2016) and Everything Everywhere All at Once (2022).
+Larkin Seiple (born 1985) is an American cinematographer, known mostly for independent and low-budget projects.

+He has also worked on several music videos with artists like Childish Gambino, David Guetta, Lenny Kravitz, Shawn Mendes, Katy Perry, and Rihanna, and with bands such as Disturbed, Foster the People, Massive Attack, My Chemical Romance, Owl City, and Queens of the Stone Age.

 Early life

 Seiple grew up in Seattle, Washington, attending high school at Seattle Academy of Arts and Sciences, and later attended Emerson College.

 Awards

 Seiple won the 2015 MTV Video Music Award for Best Cinematography for "Never Catch Me" by Flying Lotus.